 What Exactly Does the "Mild" in Mild Traumatic Brain Injury Mean?

 We still have a lot to learn about the brain and what happens at a cellular level after a concussion.
-But for now, the good news is that most people diagnosed with a “mild” TBI recover quickly and fully.
+But most people diagnosed with a mild TBI recover quickly and fully.

 Physiologic Post Concussion Disorder